yunshihuang/unfoldedVBA/README.md

 # unfoldedVBA
 ## Unrolled Variational Bayesian Algorithm for Image Blind Deconvolution
-This repository contains the Pytorch implementation of the unrolled variational Bayesian algorithm applied to the problem of image blind deconvolution for grayscale or color images with the existence of the Gaussian noise.
+This repository contains the Pytorch implementation of an unrolled variational Bayesian algorithm applied to the problem of image blind deconvolution for grayscale or color images corrupted by unknown stationnary blur and additive Gaussian noise with unknown variance.

 Here is one example that displays the degraded image, the groundtruth image and the restored image from unfoldedVBA respectively.
 <p float="left">